 The man who revolutionised the 800m

-Kenyan middle-distance runner David Rudisha has transformed the 800m, traditionally a tactical race of cat and mouse, into an out-and-out sprint, an approach he demonstrated to devastating effect at London 2012, where he shattered his own world record to claim gold.
+Kenyan middle-distance runner David Rudisha has transformed the 800m from a tactical game of cat and mouse to a prolonged sprint, as he demonstrated to devastating effect at London 2012, where he shattered his own world record to claim gold.
 Four years later in Rio, he became the first runner in 50 years since Peter Snell to retain the Olympic title at the distance.

 A pupil of St Patrick’s High School in the town of Iten, Rudisha was taken under the wing of an Irish missionary priest, Father Colm O’Connell.
-The Irishman had previously coached Peter Rono, who won 1500m gold at Seoul 1998, and triple 800m world champion Wilson Kipketer, and he was quick to recognise Rudisha’s potential and set about polishing this diamond in the rough into a world-class athlete.
-By the time he won the 2006 World Junior Championships in Beijing, the Kenyan had already established a name for himself with some impressive performances on the international Grand Prix circuit.
-However, he was denied a chance to cement that reputation at the 2008 Olympic Games because of injury.
-Then, at the 2009 World Championships in Berlin, he failed to make the 800m final after being boxed in during the semi-finals of the 800m after getting boxed out by the pack.
-Determined not to let that happen again, he adopted a new tactic that was simple and devastatingly effective: start in front, keep the tempo high, and stay in front until the finish.
+Having formerly coached Peter Rono, the 1,500m champion at Seoul 1998, and Wilson Kipketer, a triple 800m world champion, O’Connell was quick to spot Rudisha’s raw talent.
+By the time he won the 2006 World Junior Championships in Beijing, the Kenyan had already made a name for himself with some impressive performances on the international circuit, though injury would deny him the opportunity to cement that reputation at Beijing 2008.
+Then, at the 2009 World Championships in Berlin, he failed to make the 800m final after being boxed in during the semi-finals.
+Determined to prevent history from repeating itself, he adopted a simple and devastating new tactic: hit the front from the start, maintain a high tempo and cross the finish line ahead of everyone else.